prototypeanugrah/Stocks-data-analysis/README.md

   - Used GridSearchCV for Hyperparameter Tuning
   - Implemented Decision Tree to clasify if investing in a month will be profitable

+Visualization -
+  - Created yearly visuals to identify trends
+  = Created monthly trend to make an investment decision i.e, which months are profitable to invest in.